Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

 <p class="firstLetter">Enneagram Type 3, also known as "The Achiever," is one of the most ambitious and success-driven personality types.
-They have a strong desire to excel in their chosen field, and they are highly motivated to achieve their goals.
+They have a strong desire to excel in their chosen field and are highly motivated to achieve their goals.
 Known for their adaptability and versatility, Type 3s are adept at changing their approach and strategies to meet their objectives.
 This flexibility, combined with their innate drive, makes them formidable in achieving their aspirations.
 As we delve deeper into the characteristics of Type 3s, we'll explore how these traits manifest in their personal and professional lives and the challenges they may face in their pursuit of success.</p>

 <br>
 <Carousel type={3} gridDisplay={true} />